 Road Trips in India – Crossing a waterfall

-Being a self-drive enthusiast, we always seek opportunity to sneak out from our day jobs and take a long weekend for road trips in India.
-We took a similar opportunity during Diwali 2017 and did a self drive in India to West Sikkim.
-Frustrated by the road condition, we did not drive to North Bengal and Sikkim for quite some time.
-For the last year or so, I was hearing from my self-drive community of friends about the changing road conditions.
+Being a self-drive enthusiast, we always try to sneak an opportunity from our day jobs and take a road trip in India.
+A similar opportunity cropped in during Diwali 2017 for a self drive in India to West Sikkim.
+Frustrated by the road conditions, we had not driven to North Bengal and Sikkim for quite some time.
+Since the last year, I was hearing from my self-drive community of friends about the changing road conditions.
 The change was for the better and hence we decided to take the self drive in India to Kaluk and Peling in West Sikkim.

 Places to Visit

-We did not plan to visit a lot of places, but just to spend a leisurely couple of days watching the snow-capped Mt.
+We did not plan to visit many places, but just to spend a leisurely weekend gazing at the snow-capped Mt.
 Kanchendzonga and the mountain range from our room.
 We stayed at a place called Kaluk near Rinchenpong.
 Once we reached, we planned to visit the Pemayangtse Monastery near Pelling and the Rabdentse ruins.
-We did not go to visit the Rinchenpong monastery but saw it from outside.
+We did not visit the Rinchenpong monastery , just a quick drive by .

 Pemyangtse Monastery at Pelling

 Located just above 2000 mts in altitude the Pemyangtse monastery is a three storey structure founded in 1705.
 It is one of the oldest monasteries of Sikkim and the most famous in west Sikkim.
-When we visited the monastery there was a festival going on with monks chanting hymns and the younger ones joining the chorus.
+When we visited the monastery there was an ongoing festival with monks old and young chanting hymns .
 Metalled roads reach till the gate of the monastery where there is a small parking area.
 Unlike most other Buddhist monasteries, you do not have to climb a lot of steps or slopes to reach anywhere.

 The Rabdentse ruins are actually the ruins of the second capital of Sikkim from 1670 to 1814.
 What remains today are the huge wall structures of the palace with a commanding view of the Kanchendzonga mountain range.
 To reach here, one has to trek a distance of about 800 mts to 1 km from the gate.
 The trek takes you through moss laden stone track within a jungle of chestnut trees.